drakshi/Music-Streamingg-System/README.md

 * Remotely control this app from anywhere (mobile, tablet , desktop)
 * Has an secure authentication method to get token
 * Has a similar interface to Spotify Web.
-* Official Spotify API Use
+* Official Spotify API is used

 # Snapshots